 Amphibian Use of Two Vernal Pools

-2010 marked the fifth and final year that amphibian populations at two adjacent vernal pools near the southern edge of Hopkins Forest were monitored using pitfall trap/drift fence arrays.
-The traps were checked daily (twice daily during the peak spring migration) from late March through mid-November 2010.
+From 2006 to 2010 amphibian populations at two adjacent vernal pools near the southern edge of Hopkins Forest were monitored using pitfall trap/drift fence arrays.
+The traps were checked daily (twice daily during the peak spring migration) from late March through mid-November of those five years.
 Thousands of amphibians were tallied during that period.
-Predominant among them were wood frogs (Rana sylvatica), and spotted salamanders (Ambystoma maculatum); other species caught during this period were spring peepers (Pseudacris crucifer), American toads (Bufo americanus), green frogs (Rana clamitans), pickerel frogs (Rana palustris), Eastern newts (Notophthalmus viridescens) and Jeffersons (Ambystoma jeffersonianum), red-backed (Plethodon cinerius), northern dusky (Desmognathus fuscus) and two-lined salamanders (Eurycea bislineata).
+Predominant among them were wood frogs (Rana sylvatica), and spotted salamanders (Ambystoma maculatum); other species caught during the course of this study were spring peepers (Pseudacris crucifer), American toads (Bufo americanus), green frogs (Rana clamitans), pickerel frogs (Rana palustris), Eastern newts (Notophthalmus viridescens) and Jeffersons (Ambystoma jeffersonianum), red-backed (Plethodon cinerius), northern dusky (Desmognathus fuscus) and two-lined salamanders (Eurycea bislineata).

 Undergraduates at Williams have undertaken numerous research projects, including honors thesis research, on a variety of topics over the past thirty years.
 Other opportunities for undergraduates include research assistantships, independent studies, Winter Study projects and summer employment.
 Although funded positions are generally reserved for Williams College students, consideration would be given to individuals from other areas where feasible.
 Check the Summer Opportunities page if you might be interested in working at Hopkins Forest this summer.